The Little Free Library in Hollidaysburg. |

 The Little Free Library in Hollidaysburg has a variety of books, ranging from biographies on Davy Crockett and Andrew Jackson to a field guide about birds.
 There’s not the selection you would have at a regular public library, but there are advantages.

-This Little Free Library can fit only about
+This Little Free Library can fit only about two dozen books at a time. |

 Most kids don’t have the patience to go through hundreds of books on shelves in a library, but hey, most adults don’t have the patience to go through hundreds of books, either.
 I get headaches walking out of Barnes & Noble unless I know for certain what book I want.
 Sometimes, a smaller selection goes a long way.
 Having too many options can be overwhelming.